Advertisement

 💻 Supports E Notation

 You can type values exactly like on a calculator: 3.5E8, 4.2e-7, or 1.2E0.
-The tool automatically converts them into scientific notation and standard form.
+The tool automatically converts them into scientific notation and standard form so you can compare them at a glance.

 ⚡ Engineering Notation